zeropoolnetwork/sharded-storage-docs/article/main.md

 At the first level, we have the L1 blockchain.
-The L2 rollup publishes state-to-state transition proofs and the root hash of the state on L1 blockchain.
+The L2 rollup publishes state-to-state transition proofs and the root hash of the state on the L1 blockchain.

 > We do not need to publish the data of blocks.
 We are describing sharded storage, so, all data will be safely stored at the nodes and the zk proof contains the proof of data availability.